Grit and Determination

 We chose to go ezine instead of print (we tried to print for 3 editions in our predecessor SQ Magazine) because the financial model was a lot better, and it tied in with our philosophy that we could be a free product, operating under a combination of donations and spin-off merchandise (and profits from an annual anthology of ‘best of’ SQ Mag).

 Now that we have been operating since early 2012, we have found this new model sits well with us.
-We have yet to break even financially, but we also operate at very low expense levels, instead focusing on quality.
-With the support of upcoming authors, and some better established, along with donations from great artists, we have published top-notch fiction, book and film reviews, and author interviews.
+We have yet to break even financially, but we also operate at very low expense levels, instead of focusing on quality.

 Through grit and determination, we are achieving our goal to keep high standards in our production, on par with many paying markets.
 We are confident that eventually, we will gain sufficient income to start paying our contributors.